Maximum Number of Players and details for each age group

 Grouping of Teams into Divisions:

-We endeavor to have all teams entered playing in their correct age group and division.
+We endeavour to have all teams entered playing in their correct age group and division.
 If an age group does not have sufficient teams, they will be given the opportunity to play in the next appropriate competition and grouping of teams into divisions within an age group will also be dependent on team numbers.

-E.g., U10 Tier.2 Teams will play in an U10 combined competition if there are insufficient teams entered into the Tier.2 competition.
+E.g., U10 Tier 2 Teams will play in an U10 combined competition if there are insufficient teams entered into the Tier 2 competition.

 Registration of Players: